castn/tex-gradle-plugin/README.md

 Setting the `destinationDir` property overwrites the default output directory.

-You can register as many latex build tasks as you like.
+You can register as many tex compile tasks as you like.
 Alternatively, reference a directory, file tree or [more](https://docs.gradle.org/current/javadoc/org/gradle/api/Project.html#files-java.lang.Object...-), using the `source()` task configuration.